About the TIS program

 The evaluation of the TIS program is a two-part process:

-• a process and program improvement evaluation is being carried out by the Cultural and Indigenous Research Centre Australia (CIRCA)
+• a process and program improvement evaluation is being carried out by the Culturally Inclusive Research Centre Australia (CIRCA)

 • an impact and outcome evaluation is being carried out by the Australian National University (ANU).